jtmullen/asc-fsgp-2024-results/asc/results.md

 - __P__: Practicality Score - during display day a panel of judges will evalute the practical features of each vehicle and award a score from 0-100.
 - __T__: Target Speed Derating - vehicles must average at least <b>35 mph</b> for the event, in which case this factor will be 1.0.
 Otherwise they have their score derated based on the following formula: \$$ T = (0.6)^{(35-[Average Speed])^{0.4}} $$

-_Note: For individual stage winners the pracitcality and external energy factors are not considered, only the "D x C x T" factors_
+_Note: For individual stage winners, the pracitcality and external energy factors are not considered, only the "D x C x T" factors_

 # Results